tmccombs/wlr-which-key/README.md

 When executed a command will normally end the `wlr_which_key` process.
 If you want certain commands to keep the UI open after they execute then configure those specific commands with (`keep_open: true`).

+The `cmd` argument is passed to the shell, which means you can use `&&`, or `;` to run multiple commands, use redirection, reference environment variables, etc. This also means that you need to properly quote the contents of the command.

 Example config:

 ```yaml